aryandayal/first-time-contributors/README.md

 - Push to your github forked repository(first-time-contributors)
 - From your github `first-time-contributor` repo send a pull request.
 - wait patiently, soon your request will be merged to upstream repo.
+- you can not add duplicate username(multiple times).

 ### CONTRIBUTORS LIST: